 Different preschool philosophies prioritize different aspects of development.
 Below are the eight most prominent types of preschool programs you will likely encounter.

-1. Reggio Emilia
+1. What is the Reggio Emilia approach?

 The Reggio Emilia approach is a project-based learning method where children explore ideas through an atelier (creative space) guided by an atelierista (artistic teacher).
 Developed by Loris Malaguzzi in Italy, this philosophy views the child as capable, resilient, and full of potential.